Why is emotional resilience important to your success?

 9) Eat Right

-This is a great way to exercise the mental muscle needed for perseverance.
+This is a great way to strengthen the mind through strengthening the body.

 I bring it up for two reasons.